SergeySKA10/slider_module/README.md

 Slider module for website

 This module is intended to implement a slider on a website page.
-The module is implemented in a native Java script, using the ES6 standard.
+The module is implemented in a native JavaScript, using the ES6 standard.
 Slider in the form of a carousel.

 Usage: